nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ##### Adding an appointment: `add appt`

-You can an appointment to DocTrack.
+You can add an appointment to DocTrack.

 **Format**: `add appt i/PERSON_ID ty/APPOINTMENT_TYPE d/DATE_TIME [s/SICKNESS] [m/MEDICINE]`
 - The format of `DATE_TIME` is `yyyy-MM-dd HH:mm`.
 For example, `2025-03-20 10:30`.